Welcome to Penrose corporate law

 Mergers and acquisitions (M&A)

 The sale of a company generally follows a process that has been developed in the legal profession internationally and that practice is also adopted in the Netherlands.
-Agreements, such as a Non-disclosure agreement (NDA), a Letter of Intent (LOI), or a Sales and Purchase Agreement (SPA), due diligence and contracting will depend on the nature of the business, the preferred acquisition structure and whether Dutch law applies.
-The type of transaction (assets / liabilities sale or a sale and transfer of shares) and the warranties, indemnities and securities for the purchaser will ultimately determine the contents of the Dutch law Asset Purchase Agreement or Share Purchase Agreement.
+Agreements, such as a Non-Disclosure Agreement (NDA), a Letter of Intent (LOI), or a Sales and Purchase Agreement (SPA), due diligence and contracting will depend on the nature of the business, the preferred acquisition structure and whether Dutch law applies.
+The type of transaction (assets / liabilities sale or a sale and transfer of shares) and the warranties, indemnities and securities for the purchaser will ultimately determine the contents of the Dutch law Asset Purchase Agreement (APA) or Share Purchase Agreement.

 Investors and shareholders

 Company shareholders, investors (such as private equity and venture capital investors) often demand clear participation conditions as well as a shareholders agreement under Dutch law.
 Such agreements are essential in order to guarantee a good allocation of roles and risk within the company and help for the safeguarding of each party’s interests.
 What major decisions of the management board need prior approval by the shareholders meeting?
 What are the rights of the priority shareholders in the Netherlands?
 How will the benefits package for the board turn out?
 Also, bad leaver, good leaver, drag along and tag along clauses: all these issues call for careful planning under Dutch law when dealing with an exit, shareholder dispute or underperformance by the board.

 The Board, General Meeting of Shareholders and Supervisory Board